Student Confidentiality at CU

 - FERPA restricts University staff from discussing a student’s academic and conduct record without the student’s written permission.

-- Student may choose to sign a Release of Information to allow a Hearing Officer to disclose Student Conduct records to other people, including but not limited to parents/guardians, lawyers, etc.”
+- Student may choose to sign a Release of Information to allow a Resolution Specialist to disclose Student Conduct records to other people, including but not limited to parents/guardians, lawyers, etc.

 Family/Guardian Notification Policy

-The Office of Student Conduct may notify a student’s family/guardian when the student is found responsible for an alcohol and/or drug violation and is under the age of 21.
+Student Conduct & Conflict Resolution may notify a student’s family/guardian when the student is found responsible for an alcohol and/or drug violation and is under the age of 21.
 An amendment to the Federal Educational Rights and Privacy Act (FERPA) permits University staff to disclose information regarding a student’s violation of the use or possession of alcohol or drugs, if the student is under the age of 21 at the time of the disclosure.

-- Notification of the outcome of the conduct process will take place via letter.
+- Notification of the outcome of the resolution process will take place via letter.